 Put a small saucepan on a low heat, add the maple syrup, treacle, sugar, ginger and cinnamon with 4 tablespoons of water and combine with a wooden spoon.
 Keep stirring until the mixture boils.

-Carefully take the pan off the heat and add the butter, saving 1 piece.
+Carefully take the pan off the heat, then cube up and add the butter, saving 1 piece.
 Let it all melt in, stirring to combine, then grate in the orange zest.

-Stir in the flour and baking powder until everything comes together as a dough.
-If it’s very sticky, dust it with flour, then wrap it in cling film and refrigerate for half an hour.
+Stir in the flour and baking powder until everything comes together as a dough – if it’s very sticky, dust it with flour, then wrap it in cling film and refrigerate for 30 minutes.

 Decorate with sweets, using more of the icing as glue, then very lightly dust with glitter for sparkly snow.